vladkol/MediaPlayback/README.md

 ## New in this version (1.5 alpha):
 * The texture pipeline has been redesigned for supporting Stereoscopic videos with correspondding metadata
-* New 360VideoShader for rendiring monoscopic and stereoscopic videos in stereoscopic mode on a single mesh for both eyes in Mixed Reality
+* New 360VideoShader (360 Video/360 XR Stereo Panorama) for rendiring monoscopic and stereoscopic videos in stereoscopic mode on a single mesh for both eyes in Mixed Reality
+* Skybox rendering support, including new stereoscopic 360VideoSkyboxShader for Skybox (360 Video/360 XR Skybox)
 * Ambisonic audio support on Windows 10 "RS4"

 The plugin is built on top of [MediaPlayer](https://docs.microsoft.com/en-us/windows/uwp/audio-video-camera/play-audio-and-video-with-mediaplayer) Universal Windows Platform API.